absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 Stacks scale well and all operations would be constant time, except when enough values have been pushed to necessitate a resize.
-However, the cost of this is low enough that across all of the operations it averages out and becomes amortized constant time.
+However, the cost of this is low enough that across all of the operations it averages out and becomes what is known as amortized constant time.
+Amortized constant time is a concept found in the [big O notation system][9].

 ## Queues
 Queues, just like stacks, are a fundamental data type centered around constant time operations mostly implemented